The Antichrist (book): Title

-The title is not a direct reference to the biblical 'Antichrist,' but is rather an attack on the "master–slave morality" and apathy of Western Christianity.
-Nietzsche's basic claim is that Christianity (as he saw it in the West) is a poisoner of western culture and perversion of the words of and practice of Jesus, the one, true 'Christian.'
-In this light, the provocative title mainly expresses Nietzsche's animus toward Christianity as such.
-In this book, Nietzsche is very critical of institutionalized religion and its Priest class, from which he himself was descended.
-The majority of the book is a systematic attack upon the interpretations of Christ's words by Saint Paul and those who followed him.

-The German title, Der Antichrist, is ambiguous and open to two interpretations: the Antichrist, or the Anti-Christian.Kaufmann, Walter.
-1974.
-Nietzsche: Philosopher, Psychologist, Antichrist (4th ed.).
-Princeton: Princeton University Press. pg.
-7. However, its use within the work generally admits only an "Anti-Christian" meaning.
-H. L. Mencken's 1918 translation and R. J. Hollingdale's 1968 translation both title their editions as "The Anti-Christ;" and Walter Kaufmann uses "The Antichrist," while no major translation uses "The Anti-Christian."
-Kaufmann considers The Antichrist the more appropriate way to render the German: "[a] translation of the title as 'The Antichristian'...overlooks that Nietzsche plainly means to be as provocative as possible."
+The German title, Der Antichrist, is ambiguous and open to two interpretations: the Antichrist, or the Anti-Christian.
+However, its use within the work generally admits only an "Anti-Christian" meaning.
+H. L. Mencken's 1918 translation and R. J. Hollingdale's 1968 translation both title their editions as "The Anti-Christ"; and Walter Kaufmann uses "The Antichrist", while no major translation uses "The Anti-Christian".
+Kaufmann considers The Antichrist the more appropriate way to render the German: "[a] translation of the title as 'The Antichristian' [...] overlooks that Nietzsche plainly means to be as provocative as possible".

-Nietzsche makes Polemics against Ernest Renan within The Anti-Christ, and Renan's 1873 L'antéchrist saw an "authorized German-language edition" published the same year under the title, Der Antichrist.
-It is possible that Nietzsche named his book the same as a way of "calling out" Renan.

 Sanity

-This book was written shortly before Nietzsche's infamous nervous breakdown.
-However, as one scholar notes, "the Antichrist is unrelievedly vituperative, and would indeed sound insane were it not informed in its polemic by a structure of analysis and a theory of morality and religion worked out elsewhere."
+This book was written shortly before Nietzsche's infamous nervous breakdown in 1889.
+However, as one scholar notes, "the Antichrist is unrelievedly vituperative, and would indeed sound insane were it not informed in its polemic by a structure of analysis and a theory of morality and religion worked out elsewhere".